Introduction: Why scaling bug tracking is a different problem entirely

 Scaling bug tracking isn't about finding a bigger spreadsheet.
 It's about building an issue tracking system — backed by the right bug tracker — that gives each team autonomy while preserving organization-wide visibility.
 For SaaS teams growing past 100 engineers, this is where structured QA workflows and a unified bug tracking platform stop being optional.

-Scaling bug tracking across teams
+Why bug tracking breaks as teams grow

 Bug tracker vs issue tracker: terminology that matters at scale